 - Overall borrowing costs tend to be lower than other types of mortgages, even if interest rates are slightly higher

-- You can ask your lender to cancel PMI once you’ve gained 20 percent equity
+- You can ask your lender to cancel PMI once you’ve reached 20 percent equity

-- You can pay as little as 3 percent down for loans backed by Fannie Mae or Freddie Mac
+- You can pay as little as 3 percent down on loans backed by Fannie Mae or Freddie Mac

 Cons of conventional loans

 - Minimum FICO score of 620 or higher is often required

 - You must have a debt-to-income ratio of 45 percent to 50 percent

-- Likely must pay PMI if your down payment is less than 20 percent of the sales price
+- You’ll likely need to pay PMI if your down payment is less than 20 percent of the sales price

 - Significant documentation required to verify income, assets, down payment and employment